techidaily/site-android-pokemon-go/source/_posts/in-2024-full-guide-to-catch-100-iv-pokemon-using-a-map-on-xiaomi-redmi-12-drfone-by-drfone-virtual-android.md

 ![update pokemon go app](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-route-not-working-6.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Keep in mind that the Pokemon Go Routes is an additional game feature.
 That’s why you first need to update your existing Pokemon Go app before you can access it.
 The Routes is definitely not available to old versions of Pokemon Go mobile software.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### The current software version of your smartphone is not compatible with the Pokemon Go Routes feature